-Sidenote : While it doesn' t make sense for firing rates frequency, sometimes modelers let the input and outputs take on negative values, e.g. between - 1 and 1.
+Sidenote : While it doesn't make sense for firing rate frequency, sometimes modelers let the input and outputs take on negative values, e.g. between - 1 and 1, with the assumption is that -1 and +1 can always be mapped on to numbers representing the smallest and biggest possible firing rates.
 The rationale is that the symmetry about zero can simplify the math.